MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 - If you're using Windows Admin Center to provision GPU-P, you must install the latest version of [Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) with the **GPUs** extension (insert-version-number).
 For instructions on how to install the **GPUs** extensions in Windows Admin Center, see [install the GPUs extension](#install-the-gpus-extension).

-- You must physically install the GPU of the same make and model on every server of the cluster.
+- You must physically install the GPU of the same make, model, and size on every server of the cluster.

     > [!NOTE]
     > Currently, we support only Nvidia A16 and A2 GPUs on the Azure Stack HCI solutions.
 We recommend that you work with your OEM partners to plan, order, and set up the systems for your desired workloads with the appropriate configurations.

-- You must install the Nvidia GPU drivers both on the host and the guest VMs.
+- You must install the GPU drivers both on the host and the guest machines.
 See the Nvidia vGPU documentation \<insert_hyperlink_to_Nvidia_documentation\> for detailed deployment steps, licensing information, and supported operating systems.
 The deployment process includes performing a set of actions on both the host machine and the guest machines.

-- For best performance, we recommend that you create a homogeneous configuration across all the servers in your cluster.
-This includes installing the same GPU model and configuring the same partition size across the servers in the cluster.

-- Make sure that SR-IOV is enabled in the BIOS of the host machine.
+- Make sure that virtualization support (SR-IOV) is enabled in the BIOS of each server.
 If not, you must first enable it to use the GPU-Partitioning feature.
 Reach out to your system vendor if you are unable to identify the correct setting in your BIOS.

     The following sample screenshot of the iDRAC9 dashboard shows the BIOS settings that you must enable:

     :::image type="content" source="./media/partition-gpu/enable-gpu-partitioning.png" alt-text="Screenshot to confirm if SR-IOV is enabled in the BIOS of the host machine." lightbox="./media/partition-gpu/enable-gpu-partitioning.png" :::

+## Additional considerations

+Consider the following caveats when using the GPU-P feature:

+- For best performance, we recommend that you create a homogeneous configuration across all the servers in your cluster.
+This includes installing the same make and model of the GPU and configuring the same partition size across the servers in the cluster.
+    - Azure Stack HCI doesn't support mixing GPUs from different vendors in the same cluster.
+This is because they have different driver and licensing requirements and can lead to unintended consequences.
+    - Azure Stack HCI doesn't support using different GPU models from different product family from the same vendor in your cluster.
+- You cannot assign a physical GPU as both DDA or partitionable GPU.
+It can either be assigned as DDA or as partitionable GPU, but not both.
+- You cannot assign multiple partitions to a single VM.
+- Azure Stack HCI auto-assigns the partition to the VMs.
+You can't chose specific partition for a specific VM.
+-

+## GPU-P provisioing workflow

+To use GPU-P on Azure Stack HCI, you need to perform a set of actions on both the host and guest machines.

+Here's the high-level summary of the workflow on the host machine:

+1. Install the same GPU model across all servers in the cluster.
+1. Install the host driver across all servers in the cluster.
+Install drivers from your GPU manufacturer inside the VM so that apps in the VM can take advantage of the GPU partition assigned to them.
+1. Create the same GPU size partitions on all hosts
+1. Stop the VM.
+1. Assign one partition to a VM​.
+1. Start the VM.

+Here's the high-level summary of the workflow on the guest machine:

+1. Install guest driver on

 ## Create and assign GPU partitions